paulkeene/meander/README.md

 Meander
 =======
-A leisurely way to explore [Snapguide](http://snapguide.com) for those of us who prefer the scenic route.
+A roundabout way to explore [Snapguide](http://snapguide.com) for those of us who prefer the scenic route.